Bain Fire

 Fire Start, Size and Growth

-Start Date/Time/Location: The Bain Fire ignited at approximately 11:24 a.m. on Tuesday, May 19, 2026, in the Santa Ana Riverbed near Bain Street and Limonite Avenue in the Mira Loma neighborhood of Jurupa Valley, Riverside County.
+Start Date/Time/Location: The Bain Fire ignited at approximately 11:24 a.m. on Tuesday, May 19, 2026, near Limonite Avenue and Bain Street in the Mira Loma neighborhood of Jurupa Valley, Riverside County.
+The fire originated in the Santa Ana River bottom.

 Emergency Information